fictorial/python-object-persistence/README.rst

 Run ``make test`` to run the test suite with `pytest <http://pytest.org/latest/>`_ including coverage reporting.

 I aim for 100% code coverage in tests.
 See tests.py.

+When Python's standard library version of SQLite3 is updated, I will include Tox reports here.